 - It provides better protection against agents misusing POAs or taking advantage of people with cognitive function impairments.

 The UPOAA has the potential to affect many Georgians, as it addresses several concerns.
-It’s recommended to discuss your plans with a law firm experienced in Georgia elder law cases.
+It’s recommended to discuss your plans for legal advice with a law firm experienced in Georgia elder law cases.

 What Does a Durable Power of Attorney Do?

-A “durable” power of attorney refers to a document found here that remains binding even if the principle becomes incapacitated.
-It is, in fact, durable and allows you to continue making decisions if something happens to you.
+A “durable” power of attorney refers to a document found here that remains binding even if the principal becomes incapacitated.
+It is, in fact, durable and gives you the authority to continue making decisions if something happens to you.